UCSBCarpentry/Love-Data-Week-Webscraping/_episodes/02-xpath.md

 a web page.

 > ## Display the source of this page
-> Using your favourite browser, display the HTML source code of this page.
->
-> Tip: in most browsers, all you have to do is do a right-click anywhere on the page and select the "View Page Source"
+> Using Chrome, display the HTML source code of this page by right-clicking anywhere on the page and select the "View Page Source"
-> option ("Show Page Source" in Safari).
->
-> Another tab should open with the raw HTML that makes this page.
+> option.
+Another tab should open with the raw HTML that makes this page.
 See if you can locate its various elements, and
 > this challenge box in particular.
->
-{: .callout}

-> ## Using the Safari browser
->
-> If you are using Safari, you must first turn on the "Develop" menu in order to view the page source, and use the
-> functions that we will use later in this section.
-To do so, navigate to Safari > Preferences and in the Advanced tab
-> select the "Show Develop in menu bar" option.
-Note: In recent versions of Safari you must first turn on the "Develop"
-> menu (in Preferences) and then navigate to `Develop > Show Javascript Console` and then click on the "Console" tab.
->
 {: .callout}

 The HTML structure of the page you are currently reading looks something like this (most text and elements have